Chapter 13 Bankruptcy

 The filing of the petition under chapter 13 “automatically stays” most collection actions against the debtor, or the debtor’s property, while a repayment plan is worked out under the supervision of the courts.
 As long as the “stay” is in effect, creditors generally cannot initiate or continue any lawsuits, make wage garnishments, or even make telephone calls demanding payments.

-I am committed to helping you through the Chapter 13 bankruptcy process.
+As a bankruptcy lawyer in Annapolis MD, I am committed to helping you through the Chapter 13 bankruptcy process.
 Baneylaw, P.C. is a debt relief agency that helps people file for bankruptcy relief under the Bankruptcy Code.
-I can help you develop your repayment plan so you can reorganize your financial life.
+I can help you develop your repayment plan, so you can reorganize your financial life.